osrsbox/osrsbox.github.io/_posts/2018-08-03-osrs-cache-research-determine-client-version.md

 If we concatenate (combine) these two values, we get a full URL to download the initial `.jar` file.
 In this file, we can examine the contents (using the RuneLite deobfuscator) and reveal the OSRS client version number.

 Calling the deobfuscator is easy once we have all the information.
-Basically, we run a Java command with the deobfuscator in the classpath, and specify a specific function to run against the `.jar` file we downloaded.
+Basically, we run a Java command with the deobfuscator in the classpath and specify a specific function to run against the `.jar` file we downloaded.
 The function required is:

 {% highlight bash %}
 net.runelite.deob.clientver.ClientVersionMain